dumbCodesOnly/Mvp/replit.md

 ## Overview

-A full-stack Bitcoin cloud mining simulator that allows users to rent virtual mining hardware, track profits in real-time, and earn referral commissions.
-The platform features JWT-based authentication, live Bitcoin market data integration, and comprehensive profit calculations based on actual network metrics.
+A full-stack Bitcoin cloud mining simulator enabling users to rent virtual mining hardware, track real-time profits, and earn referral commissions.
+It features JWT authentication, live Bitcoin market data integration, and comprehensive profit calculations based on actual network metrics.
+The platform aims to provide an immersive and realistic cloud mining experience with a focus on user engagement and financial tracking.

-**Tech Stack:**
-- **Backend**: Flask (Python) REST API
-- **Frontend**: React with TailwindCSS
-- **Database**: PostgreSQL (with SQLAlchemy ORM)
-- **Authentication**: JWT tokens via Flask-JWT-Extended
-- **Deployment**: Render-ready with Gunicorn

 ## User Preferences